Source Hipster – Pack Review

 Taste-Free System

-The Source Hipster comes with a blader and hose in the pack, so there’s no need to worry about finding a system that fits.
+The Source Hipster comes with a bladder and hose in the pack, so there’s no need to worry about finding a system that fits.
 Source uses a Taste-Free™ System which retains a cleaner taste with absolutely no plastic flavour.
-It’s also BPA and Phthalate free.
+It’s also BPA and phthalate-free.
 The hydration system also features Source’s very own GrungeGuard™ Technology inhibits bacteria growth in the reservoir and tube.

 The bladder sits inside its own special pocket that has extra layers of cooling material in there, which we’ve definitely noticed the effect.
 The water does tend to stay cooler for longer.